 But, in all your consideration of the values of water, do keep in mind that a better use of water must be accompanied by corresponding improvements in the diet also.

 "Rest, freedom from care, light, pure air, pure water, and spare diet, are all that they need to make them well."2 Selected Messages, p.
 458.

 Now let us turn our attention to one of the marvelous uses of water: hydrotherapy.
-In our book, The Water Therapy Manual (see order sheet), we present the various principles involved in giving simple water treatments to the sick.
+In our book, The Water Therapy Manual (see book store), we present the various principles involved in giving simple water treatments to the sick.
 But, just now, let us summarize some of what is included in this science of water therapy:

 Hydrotherapy has been used for thousands of years, for it is generally available, so dramatically helps many sicknesses, and is easy to apply.
 In 1747, John Wesley, the founder of Methodism, wrote a textbook on hydrotherapy.
 Vincent Priessnitz, a Silesian peasant, was the first to organize these simple folk remedies into a science.
 He successfully treated so many people with hot and cold water that he became well-known throughout Europe.
 Unfortunately, he wrote nothing.
 The first modern water therapy textbook originated in Bavaria in 1886.
 Like Priessnitz, Sebastian Kneipp had been frail as a child and youth, and attained unusual physical stamina through the use of water therapy.
 When he began treating the sick, thousands flocked to him from all over the continent.
 His classic book on the subject, My Water Cure.
 Kneipp's hope was that his book would help people throughout the world.
 And it did.
 The English edition alone underwent fifty printings in its first ten years.